celtera/libremidi/book/src/compiling.md

 Both MSVC and MSYS2 are supported (on all MSYS2 toolchains).

+Note that for MIDI 2 support it is currently necessary for the end-user to install the [Windows MIDI Services](https://github.com/microsoft/MIDI/releases) on their computer.
+As of version 5, libremidi has been tested on Windows 10 and 11 with the DP9 NAMM Preview 4 release.

 ## On macOS & iOS
 Note that for MIDI 2 support, the application needs to target at least macOS 11.0. e.g. `-DCMAKE_OSX_DEPLOYMENT_TARGET=11` or more recent needs to be passed to CMake.